 This cookie-cutter approach cuts down on costs and on time for building a house.
 It also cuts down on a buyer’s options and customization.

 A custom home builder may take a bit longer to finish your project because the home design is highly specialized and personalized.
-Complicated home plans often take longer to build.
+Complicated home plans often take longer to build because these homes are not being produced en masse as cookie cutters.

 For example, if you want an extremely specialized home for multi-generational living that is a bit larger and has two kitchens, more bathrooms, and an additional laundry room, it may take a bit longer.